 Our Site may contain content and links to other websites and microsites that are operated by third parties that use.

 Security of your data

-We employ appropriate technological and operational security measures to protect personal data we hold against any unauthorised access, any unlawful processing or loss.
+We employ appropriate technological and operational security measures to protect personal data we hold against any unauthorized access, any unlawful processing or loss.

 You must take reasonable steps to protect yourself against fraud.
 For example, if you receive any unsolicited communication that claims to be from a Marlborough email account asking for financial details or payment, please contact us by phone and do not act without taking steps to make sure it is genuine.

 For security purposes, we may also monitor and block emails that are sent to us which are suspicious or we believe may contain attachments or content likely to disrupt or damage our systems.

 Marlborough operates internationally.
 This means that the personal data that you provide to us may be stored in the United States, United Kingdom and countries of the EU and European Economic Area (EEA) where we operate.

 Contact details of clients and other individuals who have been in contact with us are held on our global database.
 Access to this database may be shared between MFAL, MNY and our other Marlborough Galleries as listed on our Site.
 This means that we can note your particular interests and send information regarding particular artists, works, exhibitions or events in our Galleries that are relevant to you.